 Abilities: Night creatures retain the Intelligence and Constitution scores they had before being reanimated and do not use their Charisma score in place of their Constitution score when calculating hit points, Fortitude saves, and any special ability that relies on Constitution.
 Though Intelligent and possibly capable of speech a night creature does not retain any knowledge or memories from their previous life, but it does retain any languages they possessed other than secret languages or languages gained from class levels.

 - Living Dead(Ex): Night creatures have myriad monstrous appearances, subject to the whims and abilities of their creators, but regardless of their outward appearance they have bodies of living flesh.
 Creatures using the spell detect undead or similar effects can distinguish night creatures from normal undead.

-- Necromantic Birth (Ex): The nature of their creation limits night creatures in ways similar to intelligent undead.
-For the purposes of effects that make a distinction between unintelligent/mindless/non-intelligent undead and intelligent undead (e.g. an amethyst pyramid ioun stone) night creatures are always treated as being the least favorable of the two.
+- Necromantic Birth (Ex): The nature of their creation limits night creatures in ways similar to both intelligent and mindless undead.
+For the purposes of effects that make a distinction between mindless undead and intelligent undead (e.g. an amethyst pyramid ioun stone) night creatures are always treated as being the least favorable of the two.

-- Speechless (Ex): When a night creature is created the creator rolls a d100.
+- Speechless (Ex): When a night creature is created, if it would have been capable of speech in life, the creator rolls a d100.
 On a 90 or lower the night creature is incapable of speaking, limited to beastial growls and other similar vocalizations.